FelicityEnyinnia-dataanalyst/felicity_portfolio/README.md

 | 4319703577 | 7820.583 | 1994.250 | 476.6538 |
 Showing 1 to 10 of 24 enteries

-- I want to group our users into four categories of sedentary, lightly active, fairly active and very active using the daily average steps as a metric, to discover our users' daily habit/activity.
-First, I will find the min $ max of mean_daily_steps.
+- Having calculated the average daily steps, calories, and sleep for each user, I now aim to group the users into four activity categories: Sedentary, Lightly Active, Fairly Active, and Very Active.
+This classification will help identify how many users fall into each category based on their daily activity levels.
+To achieve this, I will use the mean_daily_steps as the primary metric.
+First, I will determine the minimum and maximum values of the mean_daily_steps to better understand the data distribution and define appropriate step thresholds for each category.

 ```R
 min_daily_step <- daily_average1 %>%